top of page

 S. Torpes Beach

 S. Torpes Beach is the busiest and most famous in the county; it draws people for its warm waters and the local legend about São Torpes.
 The large beach, around 2000m in length, boasts a reputation for great surf, being a well-known location for surf aficionados.
-It is accessible, thanks to a paved road and parking for 696 cars.
+It is accessible, thanks to a paved road and parking for 696 cars(approx).
 The visitors can take advantage of the vast stretch of coastline and upmarket urban vibe, and this place serves both parties well.

 Morgavel Beach